codevence/fair-wizard-guide/docs/applications/admin-center/users/detail.rst

 User Detail
 ***********

-As admins, we can edit existing users manually on the detail (selected user from the :ref:`users list<user-list>`).
-It is possible to change all properties of the user, including possibility to change whether the user account is active or inactive.
+Users with permission to manage users can edit existing users manually on the detail (selected user from the :ref:`users list<user-list>`).
+It is possible to change all properties of the user, including whether the user account is active or inactive.

 .. figure:: detail/profile.png
     :width: 528